z3lx/genshin-fov-unlock/README.md

 ![GitHub all releases](https://img.shields.io/github/downloads/z3lx/genshin-fov-unlock/total)

 # Genshin Impact FOV Unlocker
 A plugin for Genshin Impact that unlocks the camera's field of view (FOV) to values greater than the default of 45.
 It includes a DLL designed to be used in conjunction with [`genshin-fps-unlock`](https://github.com/34736384/genshin-fps-unlock).
+If you find the plugin useful, consider starring the repository 🌟!

 https://github.com/user-attachments/assets/56a11762-ebd2-4093-8c1d-768f913bd063